 - Impossibility.
 Certain things may happen like natural disaster, or acts of terrorism (force majeure).
 Your party rental business needs to have a safe out if things are beyond your control.

 - Credit Card Authorization Language.
 You need to note that you have the right to charge for the damages listed, to ensure you don’t incur any chargebacks.

 Now that you have wisely spelled out the exact terms of your goods and services, you will want your client’s signature on the contract.
 According to FindLaw, “the signature is the most common way to indicate that you have read and agreed to a contract.”

 Luckily, the ESIGN Act is a federal law passed in 2000.
 It grants legal recognition to electronic signatures and records if all parties to a contract choose to use electronic documents and to sign them electronically.
 This makes collecting these legally binding signatures as easy as typing your name on your smartphone!

 Getting Revised Signatures

 Each time you adjust a proposal, you are essentially creating a new terms with the client.
-That’s why Goodshuffle Pro will turn a project red when you’ve adjusted a previously signed contract.
+That’s why Goodshuffle Pro will turn a project red when you’ve adjusted a previously signed event contract.
 They’ll remind you that you really ought to get a fresh signature as a business practice to protect yourself from a situation where the client may claim they didn’t agree to pay for certain items or services.
-Events contracts are a breeze with the right event rental software!
+Event contracts are a breeze with the right event rental software!